cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 In this section we will keep our container running and run some basic CLI commands to explore what has just been done in the previous section.

-1. Open a new terminal window
+1. Open a new terminal window and leave the first terminal window running
 2. Run the CLI command to see a list of images you have on your machine.
 You will see that your local machine has the nginx Docker image that was pulled from Docker Hub via the run command above and cached on your local machine: